tdesposito/EH-mdServer/README.md

 ## Styling Rendered Markdown

-We add [simple CSS stylesheet](/md.css) to our rendered Markdown files.
+We add a [simple CSS stylesheet](/md.css) to our rendered Markdown files.
 You can override this by providing a (relative or absolute) URL for your preferred stylesheet on the command line, such as `ehmdserver --style /static/my.css`.